PaddlePaddle/Paddle/doc/design/fluid.md

     s = layer.softmax(f)
     c = layer.mse(l, s)
     backward()

 print W # print the trained model parameters.
 ```

-We can see that the main difference is the moving of the model configuration, the first part, into the train loop.
-This change would allow that mistakes in model configuration reported where they appear.
-This change also represents the model, or its forward pass, by the process in the training loop.
+We can see that the main difference is the moving the model configuration part (the first step) into the training loop.
+This change would allow the mistakes in model configuration to be reported where they actually appear in the programming block.
+This change also represents the model better, or its forward pass, by keeping the configuration process in the training loop.

 ## Describe Arbitrary Models for the Future

-Describing the process instead of the model also brings Fluid the flexibility to define models not yet invented.
+Describing the process instead of the model also brings Fluid, the flexibility to define different non-standard models that haven't been invented yet.

-As we can program the process, we can write an RNN as a loop, instead of an RNN layer or operator.
-A PyTorch example could look like
+As we write out the program for the process, we can write an RNN as a loop, instead of an RNN as a layer or as an operator.
+A PyTorch example would look like the following:

 ```python
 for i in xrange(1000):